PanicStation.org

 Do not do these things

-• Do not scratch or pop blisters.
+• Do not scratch or pop the blisters.

-• Do not let other people touch the rash.
-Avoid skin-to-skin contact between the rash and people who may be vulnerable (pregnant people who haven’t had chickenpox, newborns, or anyone with a weakened immune system).
+• Do not have skin-to-skin contact between the rash and pregnant people who have not had chickenpox, babies under 1 month old, or anyone with a weakened immune system.

 What to do now